 - Make it easy for guests to write their reviews by including links on the hotel’s social media pages

-Though the Internet enables hoteliers to reach out to potential guests around the world, the platforms where travellers post and read reviews are boundless.
-That’s why trivago provides hoteliers with a comprehensive Reputation section with their trivago Hotel Manager account.
+Though the Internet enables hoteliers to reach out to potential guests around the world, the platforms where travelers post and read reviews are boundless.
+That’s why trivago provides hoteliers with a comprehensive free reputation app in their trivago Business Studio account.

-In it, the Ratings page displays their overall ratings from across the various booking sites they work with, their current trivago Rating Index score, as well as a breakdown of guests’ ratings on different aspects of the property.
+The Guest Ratings app displays their overall ratings from across the various booking sites they work with, their current trivago Rating Index score, as well as a breakdown of guests’ ratings on different aspects of the property.
 That way, hoteliers have a clear overview of their online reputation—and at a manageable level.